-Other than recreate his own pain, and present a representation of what it’s like to suffer from OCD and depression, Gilgenbach has also successfully created a means to gain sympathy from those who may not live with mental illness.
+Gilgenbach has successfully created a means to create sympathy from those who may not live with mental disorders.
 The sympathy is presented through numerous forms, whether it’s the emotion generated from the atmosphere, or the imagery and suffering the character must go through.
 Since the player isn’t being bombarded with an abundance of fighting or puzzles, there is much more time to soak in the emotion of the game’s story.
-Neverending Nightmares is a straight forward narrative game as far as game mechanics are concerned, but within those mechanics comes an offering much greater than one may expect.
+Neverending Nightmares is a straight forward narrative game as far as mechanics are concerned, but within those mechanics comes an offering much greater than one may expect.
 It’s a game that requires one to take their time in exploration, observing the environment, and listening to the score as you slowly make your way into each room.
-The game creates this tension that reflects the unexpected hell of OCD and depression; these disorders are things that (for the most part) can’t always be detected.
+The game creates a tension that reflects the hell of OCD and depression.
 It isn’t always that easy to be aware of what may trigger one into anxiety and/or fear when living with either disorder.

 Neverending Nightmares offers this same aura, given that from the beginning you are immediately introduced to not only gruesome imagery, but also the very odd and minimal tone the atmosphere provides.
-You start things off with a breath of caution, unaware of what to expect as you just attempt to play the story, just like unexpected shocks that come from mental disorders.
+You start things off with a breath of caution, unaware of what to expect as you play the story.
+And like the random nature of mental disorders, the imagery and horror elements come sporadically.
 And rather than play out as a thrilling or shocking horror title, the game takes a slow and drawn-out approach to dread.
 You, as the player, don’t get excited for the next moment, but are intricately, and continuously, given waves of chills and despair.
 For at the core of the game, the story, visuals, and the main character, are heartbreaking.

 If you or someone you know is suffering from suicidal thoughts, please reach out to the National Suicide Prevention Lifeline.